annamccartan3/McCartan-Data-Science-Portfolio/MLStreamlitApp/README.md

 - Using the model to make predictions on unseen test data
 - Evaluating the model's performance by comparing predictions with actual outcomes

-With DataFlex, you can experiment with different models—including Logistic Regression, Decision Trees, and K-Nearest Neighbors (KNN)—and observe how preprocessing steps and parameter tuning affect the results.
+With DataFlex, you can experiment with different classification models—including Logistic Regression, Decision Trees, and K-Nearest Neighbors (KNN)—and observe how preprocessing steps and parameter tuning affect the results.

 ---